Waikato Inclusion Fund to build bridges in community

 This new initiative in no way intends to distract from the immediate needs in Christchurch, and everyone is encouraged to donate to the ‘Our People, Our City’ Fund set up by the Christchurch Foundation (Momentum Waikato’s Canterbury equivalent).

-To support ongoing change here in the Waikato, donate to the new Waikato Inclusion Fund.
+To support ongoing change here in the Waikato, donate to the Waikato Intercultural Fund (previously the Waikato Inclusion Fund).